 Treadmill Stress Test Clinic in Fresno, CA

 A treadmill stress test is done to determine the health and responsiveness of a patient’s heart when it is working its hardest, specifically for this test, while the patient is walking or running on a treadmill.
-Fresno Medical Center offers a treadmill stress test to measure the heart’s ability to respond to external stress in a controlled clinical environment.
+Dr. Gurmej Dhillon, MD at Fresno Medical Center offers a treadmill stress test to measure the heart’s ability to respond to external stress in a controlled clinical environment.
 Contact us for more information or schedule an appointment online.
 We are conveniently located at 6069 N First St # 103, Fresno, CA 93710.

 Table of Contents: